SolZephyr/Lexicon_Webstore_Grupp4/README.md

 ## Technologies Used

-- Next.js
+- Next.js 15 (App Router)
 - TypeScript
-- Tailwind CSS
+- Tailwind CSS 4
 - Stripe
 - Shadcn UI
 - Zod (for form validations)
+- Clerk

+- API: Earlier iterations of the project were built upon the DummyJSON API.
+Later revisions depend on a cloned and revised version of the API with custom endpoints that deliver a extended datastructure that the original version did not support.

 ## Screenshots: